Festival Gracia in Barcelona | ForeverBarcelona

 Mozart

-The living prove that traditional streets don’t always have to be the winners: in 2011 this trip that usually would move around the 10th positions in the state classification, made the big jump to the podium where they have remained ever since.
-Their trick has been inviting younger generations to participate decorating their street, that have acquired a Tim Burtonish touch.
+The living prove that traditional streets don’t always have to be the winners: in 2011 this street that would usually move around the 10th positions in the classification, made the big jump to the podium where they have remained ever since.
+Their trick has been inviting younger generations to participate decorating their street, that has acquired a Tim Burtonish touch.

 6